-SUPPOSE YOU contribute $400 each paycheck to your employer’s 401(k) plan.
+SUPPOSE YOU STASH $400 each paycheck in your employer’s 401(k) plan.
 Whether you know it or not, you’re engaging in dollar-cost averaging.
 A good idea?
 Saving on a regular basis is a great habit to get into.
 But despite what some folks suggest, it’s neither magical nor a sure way to make money in the markets.

 To understand the purported magic, imagine your regular $400 investment goes into a stock mutual fund.
 Your first investment is at $10 a share, which means your $400 buys 40 shares.
 The market promptly plunges 20%, so your next $400 investment buys 50 shares at $8 apiece.
 You now own a total of 90 shares.

 Over the weeks that follow, the market partially recovers, so your stock fund’s share price rises to $9, halfway between your two purchase prices.
 But at $9 a share, your 90 shares—for which you paid $800—are now worth $810.
 Magic?
 Not at all.
 You ended up with a profit simply because you invested a constant dollar amount, so you bought more shares when the price went down.

 Suppose, instead, that you focused on regularly buying 40 shares.
 You would have invested $400 when the share price was $10 and $320 when the price was $8, for a total of $720.
 What happens when the share price bounces back to $9?
 Your 80 shares would be worth $720, the same as the amount you paid.

 In other words, dollar-cost averaging works because it’s a slightly contrarian strategy, where you buy more shares when the market goes down.
 For the strategy to work, the investment needs to recover from any price decline.
 That is a reasonable bet with a diversified stock mutual fund, but it may never happen with an individual stock.

 If a slightly contrarian strategy pays off, what if you were even more contrarian?
 That’s the thinking behind value averaging.